numtide/devshell/docs/devshell.toml.md

 #
 # motd = ""

+# This setting helps to add a project's shared *development* root CA
+# to host's local trust stores by instrumenting the mkcert third party tool.
+# Defining this section also adds `mkcert` to the available packages.
+# Set to the path where mkcert-generated CAROOT files are expected to exist
+#
+# NOTES:
+# - be careful to only put *development* certificates under version control
+# - create those files with the devshell generated *-install-CA command
+# - optionally put this path under .gitignore, if you want users to
+#   generate certificates themselves on first clone (using *-install-CA)
+# dev-ca-path = "./dev-ca"

 # Use this section to set environment variables to have in the environment.
 #
 # NOTE: all the values are escaped